We work with more than 300 partners to bring you better travel deals

-To get the best value, try booking a flight in the evening when visiting Queenstown.
-Generally the prices will increase for flights in the afternoon as these tend to have higher demand.
+To get the best value, try booking a flight in the morning when visiting Queenstown.
+Generally the prices will increase for flights at midday as these tend to have higher demand.

 Queenstown is New Zealand’s number 1 holiday destination for international visitors, and it is easy to see why.
 Queenstown is jaw-droppingly beautiful.
 It sits beside Lake Wakatipu with clear, turquoise and calm waters and above the town and lake rise the Remarkables, the majestic, snow-capped moutains.

 It’s the hub for adventure tourism- the first commercial bungy jump was based at the Kawarau Bridge.
 There is so much to do from aerobatic flight to parapenting via jet boating, to whitewater rafting and mountain biking to fly fishing and much, much more.